 Measure Description

-This measure applies to direct expansion central air conditioners and heat pumps of any configuration as long as everything on the checklist below can be completed.
-An AC tune-up involves checking, cleaning, adjusting, and resetting the equipment to factory conditions in the understanding that such measures restore operating efficiencies, on average, closer to as-new performance.
+This measure applies to direct expansion central air conditioners (AC) and heat pumps (HP) of any configuration where all applicable actions from the checklist below are completed.
+An AC tune-up involves checking, cleaning, adjusting, and resetting the equipment to factory conditions to restore operating efficiencies closer to as-new performance.
 This measure applies to all commercial applications.

 For this measure, the service technician must complete the following tasks according to industry best practices.
-To properly assess and adjust the refrigerant charge level, the unit must be operating under significant (i.e., normal) cooling load conditions.
+To properly assess and adjust the refrigerant charge level, the unit must be operating under significant (normal) cooling load conditions.
 Therefore, this measure may only be performed for energy savings reporting purposes when the outdoor ambient dry bulb temperature is above 75˚F and the indoor return air dry bulb temperature is above 70˚F.

-Air Conditioner Inspection and Tune-up Checklist
+Air Conditioner Inspection and Tune-up Checklist: